boltops-tools/terraspace-docs/backend-config.md

 Common variables available:

+Variable | Example | Description
+--- | --- | ---
 build_dir | stacks/wordress | The build directory name.
---- | --- | ---
 env | development | Terraspace env.
 Can be set like so `TS_ENV=development` mod_name | wordpress | The module name or stack name, which is also a module. type_dir | stacks | The type name.
 IE: stacks or modules